quicwg/base-drafts/draft-ietf-quic-transport.md

 applicable and unused token, it SHOULD include that token in the Token field of its Initial packet.
 Including a token might allow the server to validate the client address without an additional round trip.
-A client MUST NOT include a token that is unapplicable to the server that it is connecting to.
+A client MUST NOT include a token that is not applicable to the server that it is connecting to.

 A token allows a server to correlate activity between the connection where the token was issued and any connection where it is used.
 Clients that want to